Integral Probability Metrics Meet Neural Networks: The Radon-Kolmogorov-Smirnov Test: Introduction

 \item We complement our theory with numerical experiments to explore the operating characteristics of the RKS test compared to other popular nonparametric two-sample tests. \end{itemize}

 \paragraph{Related work.}

-Recently, there has been a lot of interest in multivariate nonparametric two-sample tests using kernel MMDs \citep{gretton2012kernel}, and energy distances \citep{baringhaus2004new, szekely2005new}.
+When $\cF$ is the unit ball in a reproducing kernel Hilbert space (RKHS), the IPM in \eqref{eq:ipm} is known as a \emph{maximum mean discrepancy} (MMD).
+Recently, there has been interest in studying multivariate nonparametric two-sample testing using kernel MMDs \citep{gretton2012kernel}, as well as energy distances \citep{baringhaus2004new, szekely2005new}.
 The latter are in many cases equivalent to a kernel MMD \citep{sejdinovic2013equivalence}.
-It is worth being clear that the Radon bounded variation space is \emph{not} an RKHS, and as such, our test cannot be seen as a special case of a kernel MMD.
-There are also many other kinds of multivariate nonparametric two-sample tests, such as graph-based tests using $k$NN graphs \citep{schilling1986multivariate, henze1988multivariate} or spanning-trees \citep{friedman1979multivariate}.
-The RKS test statistic \eqref{eq:test-stat} avoids the need to construct a graph over the samples, though we note that one could also use a graph to measure (approximate) multivariate total variation of a different variety (sometimes called \emph{measure-theoretic} TV, which is not the same as Radon TV), and one could then form a related two-sample test, accordingly.
+It is worth emphasizing that the Radon bounded variation space is \emph{not} an RKHS, and as such, our test cannot be seen as a special case of a kernel MMD.
+There are also many other kinds of multivariate nonparametric two-sample tests, such as graph-based tests using kNN graphs \citep{schilling1986multivariate, henze1988multivariate} or spanning-trees \citep{friedman1979multivariate}.
+The RKS test statistic \eqref{eq:test-stat} avoids the need to construct a graph over the samples.
+However, we note that one could also use a graph to measure (approximate) multivariate total variation of a different variety (often called \emph{measure-theoretic} TV, which is not the same as Radon TV), and one could then form a related two-sample test, accordingly.

-Some literature refers to maximum mean discrepancy (MMD) with respect to an arbitrary function class as an \emph{integral probability metric} (IPM) \citep{muller1997integral}.
-While IPMs look at differences in $\de\popP - \de\popQ$, closely related are $\phi$-divergences, which look at differences in $\de\popP / \de\popQ$ \citep{sriperumbudur2009integral}.
+From a different point of view, based on \eqref{eq:test-stat}, the RKS test can be understood as a projection test which uses the higher-order KS test statistic \citep{wang2014falling, sadhanala2019higher} as its base univariate tool.
+In general, projections are a natural way to lift univariate tools for statistical modeling (whether in testing, estimation, or prediction) to multivariate data settings.
+The literature is rich with contributions studying projection tests in two-sample settings, including \citet{mueller2015principal, ghosh2016distribution, wei2016direction, paty2019subspace, lin2020projection, niles2022estimation}.
+Our paper complements this line of work by connecting projection tests to IPMs over bounded variation spaces, which, to our knowledge, has not been done before.